 If you’re sticking with simple a simple square or rectangle and using these for younger kids, you can cover your heating pad with one of our DIY bruise buddies (and wait ’til you see the mini bandaid softies we made to go with them!).

-To make your own reusable eco-friendly heating pad, you’ll need:
+To make your own reusable eco-friendly heart hand-warmers, you’ll need:

 - A needle and thread